Drylongso (film): Plot

 Pica Sullivan is a young art student who lives with her mother and grandmother in Oakland.
 She works a nighttime job papering walls, which puts her safety at risk.
 As an outlet for her dysfunctional home life, she photographs young African American men with the belief they are an "endangered species" who may one day become extinct.
 Her night job affects her attendance in photography class, which she is also struggling with because she uses a Polaroid for her photos and not the requisite 35 mm camera.
 One night, Pica meets Tobi, a young woman who is left beaten on a street curb by her abusive boyfriend.
 Pica learns Tobi disguises herself as a man to protect herself from violence.
 Pica and Tobi bond over their shared fears for their safety.
-Pica also becomes enmeshed in news reports of the "Westside Slasher", a serial killer who is claiming victims in the neighborhood, with some of the young men she has photographed being amongst the victims.
+Pica also becomes enmeshed in news reports of the "Westside Slasher", a serial killer who is claiming victims in the neighborhood, with some of the young men she has photographed being among the victims.

 Production

 In the early 1990s, Cauleen Smith was working at the Haight Asbury Free Clinic and the Glide Memorial Church in San Francisco.
 She kept hearing about young African American men who were being murdered or going to prison at the same time she was seeing young African American girls who were dealing with teen pregnancy and a bureaucratic welfare system.
 Smith said, "I was seeing young black girls 8 or 9 years old who really needed someone to care for them.
 I got tired of seeing young black women being talked about in terms of blame -- teen pregnancy, welfare -- whereas young black men were being talked about as victims in need of defense.
 Girls are treated with such disrespect.
 Pica came out of that frustration."
-Smith’s interest in the marginalized youth inspired her to make a short film, which became the basis for the feature.
+Smith’s interest in the marginalized youth inspired her to make a short film, which became the basis for Drylongso.
 The script was developed over a span of several years.

 Production took place over the summer of 1995.